tinichu316/SpaceCanoe/README.md

 ## Development
 Space canoe features a robust encounter system, an upgrades system, as well as a DnD inspired resource and combat system.
 Inspiration was also taken from games such as Gods Will be Watching, Oregon Trail, and FTL.

 The game is currently fully playable and features over 50 custom encounters.
 It was developed in Unity using C# slowly over the course of a month and repeatedly updated and balanced based on playtesting feedback.
+It was then revisited a year later in 2019 to overhaul the combat system, add new encounters, and completely refactor and restructure the way encounters were handled.

+Currently, as of December 2019, the game is in Beta.
+Updates in the near future would be minor balance tweaks or new encounters.

 ## Future Updates
 Near-future updates include ambient BGM and standardized combat encounters.
 Future updates include more UI polishing, further game balancing, encounter tweaking and creating procedural encounter generators.